18F/handbook/docs/09-security/incident-response-plan.md

 * Time to containment (how long did it take from when we became aware until the issue was contained?)
 * Threat actions (which specific actions -- e.g. phishing, password attacks, etc) -- were taken by the actor)?

-This report should be posted as a final comment on the GitHub issue, emailed which can then be closed.
+This report should be posted as a final comment on the issue, emailed which can then be closed.

 ## Incident Severities